NCT Safer Travel Guidance for Customers

 Where to Sit and During Your Journey

-- Sit in the window seat only and away from other people (except other members of your own household or support bubble)
+- Sit in a window seat away from other people (except other members of your own household or support bubble)

 Help keep yourself, our employees and other customers safe by: